SJaynesh/Co-Flutter-ch-01/README.md

 `AVD : `
 > * The computer must have a Hxam install to run the AVD so boot your computer for the install.
 > * To Restart your computer and after click to click F10.
-> * and Goto Security after goto system security and enabled hxam.
+> * and Goto Security after goto system security and virtulazation technology enabled.